melba-journal/submission/README.md

 **This is the v2 of the template, still in developement.
 For now, it is only meant for submission.** Notably, the `melba.sty` has been changed to `melba.cls` and the authors and affiliations macros have been remade.
 The rest has not changed much.
 Figures placement, and width, might need to be reworked slightly.

-This repository is used as a ressource for authors wishing to submit to the [Melba journal](https://www.melba-journal.org).
+This repository is used as a ressource for authors wishing to submit to the [MELBA journal](https://www.melba-journal.org).
 The repository is structured as follow:
 * [Cover letter](#cover-letter)
 * [Latex formatting instructions](#latex-formatting-instructions)
     * [Submission](#submission)